1. Lacking a Mobile Friendly Website

 Conversational Commerce means that you can start the conversation and complete an entire transaction with a customer in one messaging channel.
 For example, you could recommend and sell products from one single chat conversation on your mobile website.

-An excellent example of conversational commerce is Apple Pay, which allows Apple users to complete transactions without leaving Apple Business Chat.
+An excellent example of conversational commerce is Apple Pay, which allows Apple users to complete transactions without leaving Apple Messages for Business.

 9. Avoiding Mobile Marketing for Fear of the GDPR

 With the arrival of the new GDPR regulations in 2018, many international companies have become more cautious in approaching customers via mobile devices.
 However, complying with GDPR privacy regulations is relatively easy.